Code-Institute-Submissions/premierleague/README.md

 }
 ```

-After a lenghty period of time trying to find a solution, I eventually resorted to using the value '20' for their position during the affected years to portray their struggling start, even though they did not take part in the Premier League.
+After a lengthy period of time trying to find a solution, I eventually resorted to using the value '20' for their position during the affected years to portray their struggling start, even though they did not take part in the Premier League.

 ### PieChart Legends

-DC comes equipped with a feature to add legends to your charts, and for the most part, this proved to be a great addition imporving the UX/UI of the data dashboard.
+DC comes equipped with a feature to add legends to your charts, and for the most part, this proved to be a great addition improving the UX/UI of the data dashboard.
 However, this came with its own challenges.

 Teams such as Manchester City and Tottenham Hotspur had 13 and 11 different position finishes in the Premier League respectively.
 This meant the *DC Legend* was too wide to fit horizontally and would not fit vertically within the SVG element without causing responsive issues.
 Attempts were made to split the legend on two lines but  seemed this seems like a limitation in DC.js.